rsyslog/rsyslog/source/configuration/modules/impstats.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A limited set of parameters can also be set via the legacy configuration syntax.
-Note that this is intended as an upward compatibilit layer, so newer features are intentionally **not** available via legacy directives.
+Note that this is intended as an upward compatibility layer, so newer features are intentionally **not** available via legacy directives.